James Bond: Ian Fleming novels

-Whilst serving in the Naval Intelligence Division, Fleming had planned to become an author and had told a friend, "I am going to write the spy story to end all spy stories."
-On 17 February 1952, he began writing his first James Bond novel, Casino Royale, at his Goldeneye estate in Jamaica, where he wrote all his Bond novels during the months of January and February each year.
+Whilst serving in the Naval Intelligence Division, Fleming had planned to become an author; he had told a friend, "I am going to write the spy story to end all spy stories."
+On 17 February 1952, he began writing his first James Bond novel, Casino Royale, at his Goldeneye estate in Oracabessa, Jamaica, where he wrote all his Bond novels during the months of January and February each year.
 He started the story shortly before his wedding to his pregnant girlfriend, Ann Charteris, in order to distract himself from his forthcoming nuptials.

 After completing the manuscript for Casino Royale, Fleming showed it to his friend (and later editor) William Plomer to read.
 Plomer liked it and submitted it to the publishers, Jonathan Cape, who did not like it as much.
 Cape finally published it in 1953 on the recommendation of Fleming's older brother Peter, an established travel writer.
 Between 1953 and 1966, two years after his death, twelve novels and two short-story collections were published, with the last two books—The Man with the Golden Gun and Octopussy and The Living Daylights—published posthumously.
 All the books were published in the UK through Jonathan Cape.